Explore Sukhothai: A Guide to Thailand’s First Kingdom

 Wat Si Chum Temple in Sukhothai Historical Park

-Sukhothai is a small city with a population of 15,000 (as of 2019), the main attraction of the town lies in the ruins of the ancient city.
-It became a UNESCO World Heritage Site in 1991 which consisted of three main towns of Sukhothai Kingdom.
+Sukhothai is a small city with a population of 15,000 (as of 2019), and its main attraction is the ruins of the ancient city.
+Designated a UNESCO World Heritage Site in 1991, it encompasses three main towns of Sukhothai Kingdom.

-The ancient ruins of this place are now a UNESCO World Heritage Historical Park.
-The park has more than 190 historical sites including monuments.
+The ancient ruins here are now a UNESCO World Heritage Historical Park, with 190 historical sites, including numerous fascinating monuments.

 Sukhothai Walking in The Park